liao961120/liao961120.github.io/content/post/base-plot/index.md

 ---
-title: A Diary of R Charts
+title: A Diary of Charts
 subtitle: Some code sketches for Base R plotting
 description: "Base R, plot, graphics"
 date: '2023-10-27'